 The Carl Friedrich von Weizsäcker Center is one of the three pillars of the Forum Scientiarum, besides the Leibniz-Kolleg and the Center for Interdisciplinary and Intercultural Studies (CIIS).

-Under the direction of the Carl Friedrich von Weizsäcker Professorship for Philosophy and History of Science, the Carl Firedrich von Weizsäcker Center is dedicated to foundational research, aiming to provide a platform to post-doctoral researches for reflection on foundations.
+Under the direction of the Carl Friedrich von Weizsäcker Professorship for Philosophy and History of Science, the Carl Friedrich von Weizsäcker Center is dedicated to foundational research, aiming to provide a platform to postdoctoral researchers for reflection on foundations.

 The orientation of this foundational reflection is closely connected to Carl Friedrich von Weizsäcker's heritage.
-When Weizsäcker worked on the foundations of physics and philosophy in the 20th century, the world was under the impact of nuclear weapons and atomic energy.
-The responsibility of the scientist in the globalized world became a central issue for the first time in history.
-Weizsäcker, however, realized that engaging merely to daily politics is too short-sighted.
-In fact, at the time, the change of the world was related to fundamental upheavals of the physical world view, whose physical and philosophical foundations had to be worked out.
+When Weizsäcker worked on the foundations of physics and philosophy in the 20th century, the world was under the shadow of nuclear weapons and atomic energy.
+The responsibility of the scientist in a globalized world became a central issue for the first time in history.
+Weizsäcker, however, realized that engaging merely in daily politics would be too short-sighted.
+In fact, at the time, the changes we were seeing in the broader world were related to fundamental upheavals in physics, whose scientific and philosophical foundations had to be worked out.

-In commitment to Carl Friedrich von Weizsäcker's scientific and societal heritage, the Carl Friedrich von Weizsäckcer Center will deal in alternating cycles with topics that have at their base the responsibility of science and a single scientist.
+In commitment to Carl Friedrich von Weizsäcker's scientific and societal heritage, the Carl Friedrich von Weizsäcker Center will deal in alternating cycles with topics that have at their focus the responsibility of science and scientists.
 The first cycle, started in 2019/2020, is under the heading

 Responsibility in the digital society

-In the 21st century, digitalization is a global challenge that humanity is facing.
-At the latest since Data Mining and Big Data, there is a public awareness of how strongly our world is dominated by data and algorithms.
+In the 21st century, digitalization is a global challenge for humanity.
+Most recently due to Data Mining and Big Data, there is a new public awareness of how strongly our personal lives are dominated by data and algorithms.
 A leading question of the new center is therefore: How calculable is the world?
-Some believe that these days, finding solutions to problems in technology and economy comes down to nothing more than fast algorithms.
-Already the financial crisis of 2008 was closely linked to wrongly understood foundations and preconditions of mathematical models and algorithms.
-There is a potential of danger especially when we blindly rely on algorithms and recipes without knowing their theoretical foundations and applicability conditions.
-An example of this is the current hype of Artifical Intelligence.
-Only those who know the theory can prove universally valid sentences and theorems about the capability and limits of these algorithms.
-Questions of responsibility are therfore closely connected to foundational questions.
-The connection of responsibility with foundational reflection is therefore another central leading question of the Carl Friedrich von Weizsäcker Center.
+Some believe that these days, finding solutions to problems in technology and economy comes down to nothing more than ever faster and more efficient algorithms.
+However, the financial crisis of 2008 was closely linked to misunderstood notions concerning, for example, the assumptions and structures of mathematical models and algorithms.
+This is an on-going source of potential danger, whenever we blindly rely on algorithms without knowing their theoretical foundations and applicability conditions.
+An example of this is the current hype surrounding Artifical Intelligence.
+Only those who know the fundamental theories can prove theorems about the capability and limits of these algorithms.
+Again, questions of responsibility are therefore closely connected to foundational questions, the principal object of interest to the Carl Friedrich von Weizsäcker Center.